 A must for all thrill-seekers, the Slide (Schlossbergrutsche) inside the Schlossberg hill is one of the newest attractions in Graz.
 At a height of 64 meters, the slide is the tallest underground slide in the world.
 It coils its way down the hill to a length of 175 meters and thrusts people down at a speed of 30 km/hr.

 All in all, the ride takes about 40 seconds and takes you through all kinds of twists and turns.
 There is a portion at the end where the slide almost becomes vertical giving a real feeling of weightlessness.
-An exhilarating experience, wouldn’t recommend it for claustrophobics though.
+It is an exhilarating experience, wouldn’t recommend it for claustrophobics though.

 The Slide is open daily from 10:00-19:00.
 You pay 1.7 EUR for the lift to get to the top and 5 EUR to slide down.